Solid State Drives

 Motherboard upgrade

 For an older desktop PC, you dont need a new case, mouse, DVD player or keyboard, Usually you don’t need a new power supply.
-There is no need to spend £450 on a new budget PC, the motherboard, processor and RAM can be upgraded for much less.
+There is no need to spend £450 on a new budget PC, as the motherboard, processor and RAM can be upgraded for much less.

 Other ways of upgrading a slow computer